 But before you panic and consider getting your tires serviced for paint removal, know that you can remove the paint by yourself at your garage or in any location, really.
+And it can be as straightforward as taking a few minutes long changing your tires.
 If you’ve been wanting to know how to get stains off your wheels, your search is done because this article will teach you everything you need.

 How Can I Remove Paint From Tires?

 Actually, there are multiple methods you can try.
 Knowing how to remove paint from tires is a useful skill, especially if you’re fond of painting rims by yourself.

 - Hose down the tire with water to make sure it’s clean.